Nicetown–Tioga, Philadelphia: Geography

 The Philadelphia City Planning Commission (PCPC) defines Nicetown as a much smaller area bounded by Wingohocking Street, Broad Street, Hunting Park Avenue, and Clarissa Street; it defines Tioga as a smaller area bounded by Broad Street, Hunting Park Avenue, the railroads [exact western boundary unclear], and Allegheny Avenue.

-The 19140 ZIP Code includes both Nicetown–Tioga and Hunting Park.

 History and economy

 1700 to 1850

 Nicetown began centuries ago as a small town in what was then rural Philadelphia County, outside the City of Philadelphia (which occupied the area known today as Center City).
 Mease notes that Nicetown was named for Hans te Neues, a Mennonite immigrant who purchased the land of present-day Nicetown in 1699.
 Family legend among the Nice/Nyce family states that Hans threw a bottle of schnaps over his first house to christen it.
-This original early 18th century structure burned in 1800.
+This original early 18th-century structure burned in 1800.
 Hans and his brother Jan had emigrated from Amsterdam in 1698; Jan settled in Germantown.
 Both were Mennonite ministers and could read and write.
 Hans and his descendants were well known as zimmermen (builders of houses).
 One descendant was a member of the Carpenter's Society of Philadelphia in the early 1800s.
 Another was Captain John Nice of Germantown, who led the charge at the Battle of Germantown during the Revolutionary War.
 Other authors provide varied suggestions for the origin of Nicetown.
 Finkel says that it was "[n]amed for de Neus, Dutch Huguenots who settled there about 1700".

-Other spellings seen for the same surname are Neiss, Neisse, and, of course, the Nice seen in the placename Nicetown.
-There are 19th-century headstones in nearby Germantown marked with the surname Nice.
-(Regarding the orthographical "correctness" of surnames and placenames, in past centuries, orthography was often second to pronunciation: for example, the names of the nearby Tookany/Tacony Creek.)
+In 1729, Elizabeth McGawley, "an Irish lady who had brought over a number of tenantry," was said to have attended Mass at Nicetown.
+Not far was the home of John Michael Browne (1703-1750), of Tuam, Ireland.
+He came from the West Indies in 1742 and purchased acreage in the area and was said to be a "priest."
+Paul Miller held services at his home near present day 7th St. and West Hunting Park Avenue.
+It served Catholics living in nearby Frankford, Germantown, Nicetown and what would become Franklinville.
+Services were held by priests from Saint Joseph's and those traveling to and from Philadelphia.

 Tioga is a placename used in various places.
 According to several sources, Tioga is a Mohawk and Iroquois word referring to a place where a stream or river current forks or runs swiftly.
 The name has been used in North Philadelphia since at least the mid-19th century.
-Perhaps it was inherited from the Lenape Indians of the area (if in fact they used a word tioga that was either a cognate to, or a borrowing of, the Iroquois word), or perhaps it began as the name of the country estate of a Euro-American gentleman farmer inspired by the Tioga placenames of Tioga County, Pennsylvania and Tioga County, New York.

-Throughout the period between 1700 and 1850, the general Nicetown–Tioga area of Philadelphia county was rural, dotted with villages such as Nicetown.
-It contained farms that were a mixture of humble family farms as well as the country estates of gentleman farmers.
-Travelers on the Germantown road between Philadelphia (which was then only the area known today as Center City) and Germantown passed through the area.
-There were woods and swampy places.